switchboard-xyz/switchboard-documentation/docs/developers/local-oracle.md

 ---
 sidebar_position: 5
-id: development
 ---

-# Development
+# Local Oracle

+You can run an oracle locally and assign it to your own oracle queue to test how your porgram may operate in production.
+Mainnet oracles should always be run on a cloud provider with redundancy to avoid unintentional slashing.

 ## Solana Keypair

 You will need a Solana keypair with an active balanace.
-You can run the following command to generate a new keypair.

 ```bash
 solana-keygen new --outfile node-keypair.json